-Intwood Hall lies about 4 kilometres south-west of Norwich, immediately to the south of the southern bypass, to the east of the A11 junction.
+Intwood Hall lies c 4km south-west of Norwich, immediately to the south of the southern bypass, to the east of the A11 junction.
 Although close to the city and the road, the Hall and park face south and east across a rural landscape of well-wooded farmland.
-The park of roughly 20 hectares, with gardens of about 2 hectares, is roughly rectangular in shape with thick plantations along the north and west boundaries.
+The park of c 20ha, with gardens of c 2ha, is roughly rectangular in shape with thick plantations along the north and west boundaries.
 To the south-east a hedge screens the road from the Hall and the park beyond is bounded by plantation woodland.
 The ground is virtually flat with a slight fall to the south-east.
 The Hall is located in the centre of the northern boundary on the highest ground and enjoys views across the park to the countryside beyond.

 N Pevsner, The Buildings of England: North-west and South Norfolk (1962), p 216